zaeleus/squab/README.md

 ```

 The output is a tab-delimited text file with two columns: the feature
-identifier and the number of reads from the input alignment that overlap it.
+identifier (string) and the number of reads (integer) from the input alignment
-This file is compatible as output from htseq-count, meaning it includes
+that overlap it.
+This file is compatible as output from htseq-count, meaning
-statistics in the trailer.
+it includes statistics in the trailer.

 ## Limitations